duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   <%= check_box_tag name, value, checked, data: { url: toggle_todo_path(todo), remote: true } %>
 ~~~

+* if you need snake case from class name, you can
+`described_class.name.underscore`
+* `printf '.'` if you need to print single dot
+* turn of sql debug log messages in console `ActiveRecord::Base.logger = nil`
+* put `gem 'irbtools', require: 'irbtools/binding'` in Gemfile so you can load
+scripts in rails console: `vi 'tmp/my_script.rb'` and later you can use just
+`vi`.
+Do not exit with `<leader>q`. but use `:wq`.
 * single file rails application in one file
 <https://christoph.luppri.ch/articles/2017/06/26/single-file-rails-applications-for-fun-and-bug-reporting/>
+<https://gist.github.com/kidlab/72fff6e239b0af1dd3e5> for something that need
+test or we just want to showcase in one file onepage rails